MarttiWu/aco-tsp/README.md

 # Results
+The best results found for both eil51 and eil101 are placed in best_results folder.
 ## eil51
 best route: 430.396
 This was found among 30 runs and the [2opt] was set to 2.